An infinite class of unsaturated rooted trees corresponding to designable RNA secondary structures: Proof of main result (Theorem )

 To complete the proof of Claim 1, we must prove Properties \ref{prop1} to \ref{prop6}.\\

 We first show that Properties \ref{prop1} to \ref{prop4} hold for the initial set $\mathcal{B}$ (defined in Step 1).

-Property \ref{prop1}: The initial set $\mathcal{B}$ is all nucleotides at tree heights whose parity is opposite to that of $n+1$.
+Property \ref{prop1}: The initial set $\mathcal{B}$ is all nucleotides at depths whose parity is opposite to that of $n+1$.

-Property \ref{prop2}: All nucleotides at height $n+1$ lie outside $\mathcal{B}$ and so are uncoloured.
+Property \ref{prop2}: All nucleotides at depth $n+1$ lie outside $\mathcal{B}$ and so are uncoloured.

-Properties \ref{prop3} and \ref{prop4}: From Step 4, the tagged nucleotides are exactly the uncoloured nucleotides and so occur at heights whose parity is the same as that of $n+1$.
+Properties \ref{prop3} and \ref{prop4}: From Step 4, the tagged nucleotides are exactly the uncoloured nucleotides and so occur at depths whose parity is the same as that of $n+1$.
 Let $N_1$ be an uncoloured nucleotide, and suppose another uncoloured nucleotide follows $N_1$ in $S$.
 Let $N_2$ be the first such uncoloured nucleotide.
-We may assume that at least one nucleotide from $\mathcal{B}$ occurs between $N_1$ and $N_2$ in $S$ (otherwise $N_1$ and $N_2$ receive identical tags with respect to $\mathcal{B}$).
+We may assume that at least one nucleotide from $\mathcal{B}$ occurs between $N_1$ and $N_2$ in $S$ (otherwise $N_1$ and $N_2$ occur at the same depth and receive identical tags with respect to $\mathcal{B}$).